AttackPattern/CSharpAnalytics/README.md

 The easiest way to start is to use the AutoMeasurement helper class.
 It hooks into a few events and will automatically give you:

 * Application launch, suspend, resume events
-* Visitor, session counts, time-spent
+* Visitor, session activity, time-spent
 * Social sharing events
-* Basic screen navigation activity
+* Screen navigation activity
 * Operating system, window resolution, CPU type identification
-* Save/persist last 50 hits for offline/online support
+* Save/persist last 60 hits for offline/online support

 Simply add three lines to your App.xaml.cs.